HanxinHua/path-planning-parallel-rrt/README.md

 ------------------------------------------------------------------------------------------------------------------------------
 One thing to notice is that if you want to run the validation test, makesure the srand() function is commented.
 <br>Finally, some parameters can be changed in the code, such as the probability and the robot number.
+<br>You can run the code anywhere.
+But the results we used in the paper is from the tests on stampede.